Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Preliminaries

 \subsection{Online Portfolio Selection}

-Online portfolio selection may be viewed as a {probability-free} version of Kelly portfolio \cite{Cover1991}.
+Online portfolio selection may be viewed as a {probability-free} version of log-optimal portfolio \cite{Cover1991}.
 Online portfolio selection is a multi-round game between two players, say \textsc{Investor} and \textsc{Market}.
 Suppose the game consists of \( T \) rounds.
 In the \( t \)-th round of the game, first, \textsc{Investor} announces a portfolio \( w_t \in \Delta \); then, \textsc{Market} announces the return rates of all investment alternatives for the \( t \)-th round in a vector \( a_t \in \mathbb{R}_{+}^D \); finally, \textsc{Investor} suffers a loss of value \( - \log \braket{ a_t, w_t } \).
-The goal of \textsc{Investor} is to achieve a low \emph{regret} against all possible strategies of \textsc{Market}; the regret is defined as
+The goal of \textsc{Investor} is to achieve a low \emph{regret} against all possible strategies of \textsc{Market}.
+The regret is defined as \looseness=-1

+where the supremum is over all possible strategies of \textsc{Market} to determine \( ( a_t )_{1 \leq t \leq T} \).
 We say an algorithm for \textsc{Investor} to determine the portfolios is \emph{no-regret} if it achieves \( R_T = o ( T ) \).

-If we can sample from the conditional probability distribution \( P_t \) specified in the previous sub-section, then we can transform a no-regret online portfolio selection algorithm to an algorithm that approximately computes the Kelly portfolio by the online-to-batch conversion \cite{Cesa-Bianchi2004}.
+If we can sample from the conditional probability distribution \( P_{t + 1} \) specified in the previous sub-section, then we can transform a no-regret online portfolio selection algorithm to an algorithm that approximately computes the log-optimal portfolio.
+The following is an immediate consequence of the online-to-batch conversion \cite{Cesa-Bianchi2004, Orabona2019}.

-\begin{proposition}[Online-to-batch conversion applied to online portfolio selection] Suppose in the online portfolio selection game, the vectors \( a_t \) are all independent and identically distributed (i.i.d.) random vectors following the conditional probability distribution \( P_t \), as specified in the previoius sub-section.
-Then, we have
+\begin{proposition} Suppose in the online portfolio selection game, the vectors \( a_t \) are all independent and identically distributed (i.i.d.) random vectors following the probability distribution \( P_{t + 1} \) in the previoius sub-section.
+Let \( ( w_t )_{t \in \mathbb{N}} \) be the sequence of iterates generated by an algorithm for \textsc{Investor} of regret \( R_T \).
+Then, for any \( T \in \mathbb{N} \),